makersacademy/chitter-challenge/README.md

 Tests
 ------

 The tests that have been created in the [spec](https://github.com/jmcnally17/chitter-challenge/tree/main/spec) folder can be ran by simply running `rspec` in the terminal.
+These tests have provided a 100% test coverage from SimpleCov while this program also commits 0 offenses when running RuboCop.
+This program was made using the TDD (Test-Driven Development) process where each test was written before the code that it was targeting.

 User Stories:
 -------